 4. CALL your legislators in Olympia.
-Urge them to pass a Sexual Assault Protection Order Bill in the 2017 session.
+Urge them to pass a Sexual Assault Protection Order Bill (HB 1384/SB 5256) in the 2017 session.
 We need your voice to help pass this legislation in 2017.
-Read about what happened in the 2016 session, and sign up to receive legislative updates via email by contacting email@example.com.
+Read more about the 2017 Legislative session here, and sign up to receive legislative updates via email by contacting firstname.lastname@example.org.

 Who to call: Your Representatives and your Senators.
 Find your legislator’s phone number by entering your address.

 What to say: Hi, my name is [NAME] and I’m your constituent from [LOCATION].
 I’m calling on behalf of all victims of rape and sexual assault.
 Victims of sexual assault deserve the same protection from perpetrators as other victims of crime.
 It’s time to pass a Sexual Assault Protection Order bill that protects victims of rape and sexual assault from perpetrators in the same way other victims of crime are protected.
 I ask that you make passing this bill one of your top priorities.
 Please let me know how you plan to vote.
 I can be reached at [YOUR PHONE NUMBER].